draeger-lab/SPECIMEN/docs/source/hqtb/about-pipeline.rst

 About HQTB
 ==========

-The high-quality template based (HTQB) pipeline curates the model starting from the annotated genome of your strain of interest and an already curated, ideally very high-quality template model of a closely related strain (species) and additional database information.
+The high-quality template based (``HTQB``) pipeline curates the model starting from the annotated genome of your strain of interest and an already curated, ideally very high-quality template model of a closely related strain (species) and additional database information.

-This type of pipeline aims to build upon already existing knowledge to speed up model curation and minimize the need to perform steps again that have already been done in a similar concepts.
+This type of pipeline aims to build upon already existing knowledge to speed up model curation and minimize the need to perform steps again that have already been done in a similar context.

 Overview of the HQTB Pipeline
 -----------------------------